nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 Download components directly to your repository group: mvn install.

-## Part 7 : Check the Components in the Group Repository by Accesing the UI
+## Part 7 : Check the Components in the local repository that was installed from the Group Repository that was configured

-Browse and select the maven-all group repository to view all grouped components in the UI.

-Expand the tree to view containing all assets of the component.

-Locate and click the node label with the file version to view nested list of assets in both your proxy and hosted repositories.
+Go inside the .m2/repository/

+You will see that you have everything installed that is on your group repository.